al-amin/kafka-testing/README.md

 ## Connect to kafka bash

-From terminal run the followings
+From terminal run the followings, here kafka is docker container name

 ```docker exec -it kafka /bin/bash```